mezzio/mezzio/docs/book/cookbook/setting-locale-without-routing-parameter.md

 > ### Helpers differ between template renderers
 >
-> The above example is specific to zend-view; syntax will differ for
+> The above example is specific to laminas-view; syntax will differ for
 > Twig and Plates.

 ## Redirecting within your middleware